How to mute audio in active or inactive tabs under Chrome, Firefox, Opera, Edge, Safari

 You can choose to silence/unsilence a tab's audio by doing right-click on a tab and choose Mute or Unmute from the context menu, but the options will be grayed out if that tab is not actually playing audio.
-In Chrome or Opera you can mute a tab in advance, before it starts playing audio.
+In Opera you can mute a tab in advance (or a site in Chrome's case), before it starts playing audio.

 There are no shortcuts for this Mute/Unmute feature in the Edge browser.